jamesbting/COMP-400-Research-Project/filtering/README.md

 ### Loading the data

 The program will load the data into memory for usage to start the model.
-Loading by team combination will mean that the program will load a dictionary mapping the combinations to the win rate of each combination.
+The program will load all team combinations and their respective win rates into   memory.

 ## Running the program